Childcare costs 2026: How much do you pay in the UK?

 England

-Currently, all parents in England can claim 15 free childcare hours a week if their child is aged three to four years old.
-Working parents of three and four-year-olds can claim 30 hours of free childcare.
+Currently, all parents in England can claim 15 funded childcare hours a week if their child is aged three to four years old.
+Working parents of three and four-year-olds can claim 30 hours of funded childcare.

 Since September 2024, working parents of children aged nine months and above can claim 15 hours government funded childcare.

-From September 2025, all eligible working parents of children aged under five in England will be able to claim 30 hours free childcare.
+As of September 2025, all eligible working parents of children aged under five in England can claim 30 hours funded childcare.
 These hours are for 38 weeks a year, not 52.

 Scotland